Children investigate quantity to 10.

 - Identify a variety of features that help clarify messages.

-- Investigate story elements withing a variety of imaginary stories.
+- Investigate story elements within a variety of imaginary stories.

 - Create imaginative representations or dramatizations of stories that include story elements.